Mcstovies/2i-Code-Challenge/README.md

 HTML Structure

-<h1>: Display the game title.
+h1: Display the game title.
-<input> fields: Allows the user to enter a guess and submit it.
-<div id="feedback">: Displays feedback messages like whether the guess was correct or wrong.
+input fields: Allows the user to enter a guess and submit it. div id="feedback": Displays feedback messages like whether the guess was correct or wrong.

 JavaScirpt Logic